Looking for famous landmarks on the Ring of Kerry in Ireland? This scenic drive is packed with must-see places and things to do!

 How long to drive the Ring of Kerry?

 Not only does this mean that you are likely to rush, but it also means that you are much more likely to miss things along the way.
-With so much to see and experience along the route, it is advisable that you spread it out over the course of 2-3 days.
+With so much to see and experience along the route, it is advisable that you spread out the road trip Ring of Kerry over the course of 2-3 days.

 Ring of Kerry clockwise or anticlockwise?